-Our Grab Your Group and Go Theater Group will be celebrating our 5th year in January.
+Our Grab Your Group & GO Theater Group will be celebrating our 5th year in January.
 At some point I will go and count up and list all of the shows we have seen as a group, but today is not that day.
 The list will be a LONG and FUN walk down the lane of the Great White Way.

 What was not my intention was to become a ticket broker or “ticket lady” as some like to call me.
-Or my favorite term, coined by my friend Tim, “The Breaking Bad of Broadway”.
+Or my most favorite term as coined by my friend Tim, “The Breaking Bad of Broadway.”
 But here we are and, as people seem to really be enjoying the experience, here we shall remain.

-What is it about the experience of attending a GYGG event/procuring a ticket from us that people enjoy?
+What is it about the experience of attending a Grab Your Group & GO event and procuring a ticket from us that people enjoy?
 Let’s unpack this two ways – on the front end of learning about a show and deciding to join (the procurement) and on the back end of attending the show (the experience).

 1. We take our show picks very seriously.
 We are fortunate to live in a city where there is an abundance – perhaps an overwhelming amount even – of live theater.
-At GYGG, we cull through the newspapers, the internet, the word of mouth and the show-score preview reviews, to look for the shows that we think will appeal to the group.
-Truth: the list is heavily tilted to what I want to see, but this is thanks to the aforementioned research and as I am a target market composite of the group, more often than not it works.
+At GYGG, we cull through the newspapers, the internet and word of mouth to look for the shows that we think will appeal to the group.
+Truth: the list is heavily tilted to what I want to see, but this is thanks to the aforementioned research.
+I am a target market composite of the group, more often than not it works.

 It is also why the group is going to see The Sound Inside in January, but will NOT be ducking in to see Slava’s Snow Show (though if you love clowns you and your group should go).
 As rabid theater consumers, we will also let you know when a show we think you should see comes out, even if we cannot obtain group tickets to said show… like – aggressive throat-clearing – freestyle love supreme.